Types of Keys used in hotels for effective Key control

 Housekeeping Staff Master Key :

-Key operates all rooms serviced by particular room maid or housekeeping staff.
+- Key operates all rooms serviced by a particular room maid or housekeeping staff.

-No unauthorized person should be allowed access to any key, either to examine or handle it, since a photograph or impression can be taken in few seconds and duplicate subsequently made.
+- No unauthorized person should be allowed access to any key, either to examine or handle it, since a photograph or impression can be taken in a few seconds and a duplicate subsequently made.

 - Keep a logbook of all keys signed out.

 - Establish a protocol for the distribution of keys.

 - Use keys that do not identify the property’s name, address, logo, or room number.